cristhianbenitez/recognizio/README.md

-# face-recognition-app
+# Recognizio

-Facial Recognition Application created with Reactjs
+Recognizio is a facial recognition single web application created with Reactjs

 Basically this project was creating using a deep learning AI API called [Clarifai](https://docs.clarifai.com/).
 Specifically, in this project we are able to submit a image and make a API call and get a response of the ubication of the faces in blue boxes.
 ## Outcome